 close, there is something happening around the clock.
 Some of

-the nation's best DJs work the crowds into a frenzy.
+the nation's best DJs work the crowds to a frenzy.

 No wonder the weekend is often